kujenga/website/content/blog/goml-mlp.md

 is a bit better than the equivalent network architecture listed on the MNIST site!
 I would call that a definite success.

-## Conclusions and future explorations
+## Conclusions and future exploration

 At this point, we've walked through the full life cycle of creating a fully functioning neural network in Go from scratch, using just the tools given to us in the Go standard library.

+If you have any questions, comments, or other feedback, I would love to hear it in the comments below!

-Future work may explore extensions of this network to provide additional functionality, such as batch and mini-batch approaches to the gradient descent phase.
+Future blog posts may explore extensions of this network to provide additional functionality, such as batch and mini-batch approaches to the gradient descent phase.